MinchinWeb/seafoam/README.rst

   Set this to the Google Analytics "property" this site represents.
 See also (and set) ``GOOGLE_ANALYTICS_UNIVERSAL``.
 HIDE_SIDEBAR = False
-  Hide the sidebar, and all it's contents.
-Also review the settings ``DISPLAY_CATEGORIES_ON_SIDEBAR``, ``DISPLAY_RECENT_POSTS_ON_SIDEBAR``, ``DISPLAY_TAGS_ON_SIDEBAR``, ``GITHUB_USER``, ``LINKS``, and ``TWITTER_USERNAME`` variables.
+  Hides the sidebar, and all it's contents.
+Also review the settings ``DISPLAY_CATEGORIES_ON_SIDEBAR``, ``DISPLAY_RECENT_POSTS_ON_SIDEBAR``, ``DISPLAY_TAGS_ON_SIDEBAR``, ``GITHUB_USER``, ``LINKS``, and ``TWITTER_USERNAME``.
 HIDE_SITENAME = False
-  Hide the sitename in the site navbar.
+  Hides the sitename in the site navbar.
 IMAGE_PROCESS = {"article-feature": ["scale_in 848 848 True"], "index-feature": ["scale_in 263 263 True"],}
   Used by the *image process* plugin.
 The "article-feature" and "index-feature" configurations are set by the included plugin if not set in your